Coastal Waters

 • DOH collects routine water quality indicators every week from nearshore monitoring sites.
 These indicators include dissolved oxygen, pH, salinity, and turbidity.
 A summary of recent DOH data is presented here.
 DOH is also collecting nearshore water quality data for metals (total and dissolved), nutrients, and other water quality indicators to further evaluate potential impacts from the wildfires.

 • Hui O Ka Wai Ola (HOKWO) has collected water chemistry and nutrient data monthly or bimonthly from 12 sites in the Lahaina area.
 They will be assisting DOH in collecting upcoming quarterly monitoring for metals and nutrients.
-A summary of recent Hui O Ka Wai Ola data are presented here.
+A summary of recent Hui O Ka Wai Ola data is presented here.

-• The Surfrider Foundation’s Maui Chapter ccollected grab ocean water samples on January 10, 2024, following a heavy rainfall event and analyzed the samples for metals and polycyclic aromatic hydrocarbons (PAHs).
+• The Surfrider Foundation’s Maui Chapter collected grab ocean water samples on January 10, 2024, following a heavy rainfall event and analyzed the samples for metals and polycyclic aromatic hydrocarbons (PAHs).
 Surfrider sampling data can be found here.

 • The University of Hawaii at Manoa is conducting ongoing research on coastal water quality following the Lahaina fires.
 The UH results are summarized in a YouTube video from a public presentation on March 11, 2024.